-Vienna shrugs off its modesty, puts on its finest clothes and presents the best the city has to offer in the #wienliebe three-day festival.
+Vienna shrugs off its modesty, puts on its finest clothes and presents some of the best the city has to offer in the #wienliebe three-day festival.

-- Focus on gastronomy, music, and arts & crafts
+- Focus on gastronomy, with music, arts & crafts

 - Located on the central Rathausplatz